Actor in Scrabble and Meaning

 • IPA(key): (Central, Balearic) [əkˈto]

-• IPA(key): (Valencian) [akˈtoɾ]
+• IPA(key): (Valencia) [akˈtoɾ]

 Noun

-actor m (plural actors, feminine actora)
+actor m (plural actors, feminine actora, feminine plural actores)

 1. (sociology) actor, agent (person who does an action)

-2. maker, author (e.g. of a law)
+2. maker, author (e.g., of a law)

 3. (law) plaintiff